How we chose our cattle dog’s registered name

 Why we chose Canine Partners

-Based on our Embark DNA testing, Scout isn’t a purebred Australian Cattle Dog (though she’s close).
+Based on our Embark DNA testing, Scout isn’t a purebred Australian Cattle Dog.
 Because of this, we went with the Canine Partners program, the choice for mutts or “all American” dogs!

-In hindsight, she definitely would have been a good candidate for the purebred alternative listing program, but alas.
-We don’t have real competition dreams and it’s not a big deal.
+In hindsight, she definitely would have been a candidate for the purebred alternative listing program—she’s about 95 percent blue heeler—but alas.
+We don’t have real competition dreams.
+It’s not a big deal.

 What is a registered name?